bencherfa/dbilij/README.md

-# Digital Business Card - Benacer Cherfaoui
+# Digital Business Card - Abdelouahed DBILIJ

 This repository contains the source code for a digital business card webpage.
 Designed with a clean, responsive layout, the card prominently features contact information, a photo, and the logo of Benacer Cherfaoui, founder and CTO of SolvyTech.